Parametric plot of f(z) for |z| between 0 and 5

 $$ \boxed{f(z) = z\int_0^1 t^{-zt}\,dt} $$

-Laplace's method gives: $$ \boxed{f(z)\;\sim\;\sqrt{\frac{2\pi z}{e}}\cdot e^{z/e}, \qquad z\to+\infty} $$
+$$ \boxed{f(z)\;\sim\;\sqrt{\frac{2\pi z}{e}}\cdot e^{z/e}, \qquad z\to+\infty} $$

 The plot above is a parametric plot of the real and imaginary parts of f(z), (Re(f(z)), Im(f(z))), for |z| between 0 and 5 and Arg(z) from 0 to 2π.
-As can be inferred from the above graph, where it pinches back to the real axis, the functon is real at approximately f(-4.63878129507 + i*π) = -1.879188987.
+As can be inferred from the above graph, where it pinches back to the real axis, the function is real at approximately f(-4.63878129507 + i*π) = -1.879188987.

 It can be hard to see a pattern here, so another approach is to decompose it into separate plots.

-The first two plots below show how f(z) maps the imaginary axis (i.e., points of the form 0+yi).
+The first two plots below show how f(z) maps the imaginary axis, i.e., points of the form 0+yi.
 It maps the imaginary axis into an expanding spiral shape.
 Increasing negative values of y map to a clockwise spiral (red), and positive values map to a counterclockwise spiral (blue).
 The third plot shows that f(z) maps circles of small radius into oval shapes, where the positive real side expands, and the negative real side is pinched in.

 f(z) mapping of imaginary axis — clockwise spiral f(z) mapping of imaginary axis — counterclockwise spiral f(z) mapping of small-radius circles

 By Hadamard's factorization theorem (order 1, not of the form $e^{az+b}$), $f$ must have infinitely many complex zeros.
-It can be shown that the number of zeros inside a circle of radius r is $n(r) \sim r/(\pi e)$ .
-The plots below of the absolute value of f(z) suggest some of the values where f(z) = 0.
+It can be shown that the number of zeros inside a circle of radius r is $n(r) \sim r/(\pi e)$.
+The plots below suggest some of the values where f(z) = 0.
 For example, the absolute value of f(−4.30478021156984 ± 14.9450782537071i) is less than 10−12.

 f(z) plot along negative real axis